 This is important because a high viral load is one of the critical components of a “super spreader” that has played a key role in this pandemic.
 Senior infectious disease specialists think that the CDC may be willing to acknowledge these findings in the near future.
 This will create difficult sociology issues between a population of people relatively free to travel locally and distantly and a larger population who remain under restrictive rules or recommendations.

 The bigger longer-term prevention issue is vaccines.
 There is no new significant news this week.
 While it does not appear likely or even possible that any vaccine will reach EUA status before the US election, announcements in the first two weeks of November appear increasingly likely.
 Many authorities are playing down the role that vaccinations will have as they point out that we will have no evidence that these vaccines will prevent serious illness or death until the middle part of last year.
 Others, however, point out that the same argument was made against measles vaccines 50 years ago.
 There was good evidence that the vaccine was safe and decreased the incidence of measles and it was approved on this basis, but it was years later that there was enough evidence to prove decreased severe disease and less death.
-These advocates make the point that the history of vaccines has shown that in almost all cases if there is a reduced incidence of disease, there will be reduced incidence of severe complications.
+These advocates make the point that the history of vaccines has shown that in almost all cases if there is a reduced incidence of disease, there will be a reduced incidence of severe complications.

 Holiday Travel and Gatherings